LegendRhine/WDTP/Source/memo.md

 ### 3rd Library Hack

-- Solve the confusing of line-break-up in Editor when it blends Chinese charactors and English words:
+- Solve the confusing of text line break-up of the default Editor when it blends Chinese charactors and English words:
     - L227 in TextEditor, the 'if' statement need comment `text.isWhitespace() && `
 - Increase line-spacing:
     - Same class above, L481 change the original to `lineHeight = section->font.getHeight() + 4;`